GM07/Drone-cartographer/README.md

 ```
 sudo docker run --rm --gpus all nvidia/cuda:11.0-base nvidia-smi
 ```
-To get a detailed explanation of these steps please visit the official nvidia documentation : https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html
+To get a detailed explanation of these steps please visit the official [Nvidia documentation](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)

 ### Docker-compose:
 You must also install docker-compose